 In the second yearlong seminar (2018-2019) we will address war and conflict, honing in on the aftermaths and memories of war, especially among Americans.
 We will pay particular attention to how veterans and refugees have lived their lives and been represented, and consider contestations over how war has been remembered by visiting and discussing physical sites of memorialization.
 Americanist Dr. John Kinder (History, and Gender and Women’s Studies, Oklahoma State University) and Performance Studies scholar Dr. Rebecca Schneider (Professor of Theatre Arts, Brown University) will join as visiting speakers.

 Eligibility: This seminar is open to full and part-time faculty members in the Liberal Arts.
 Preference will be given to those teaching clusters and/or LIB200.
-Faculty may participate in one or both seminars, but we are only soliciting applications for the 2017-18 year at present.
+Faculty may participate in one or both seminars.

 Inquiries: Naomi Stubbs (firstname.lastname@example.org, x5680), Karen Miller (email@example.com x6016) or Ros Orgel (firstname.lastname@example.org, x5448)